DIY DTF Printing at Home: Complete Setup Guide & Cost Analysis

 Setting up DTF printing at home requires several key components.
 Here's what you'll need to get started:

-DTF Printer and Inks
+DTF Printer and Specialized Inks

-DTF Film and Powder
+DTF Film and Hot Melt Powder

-DTF film is a special PET film with a coating that accepts DTF inks.
-You'll also need hot melt adhesive powder that melts during curing to create the bond between your design and fabric.
-Quality film and powder are crucial for achieving professional results.
+DTF film is a specially coated PET film that accepts DTF inks and releases cleanly after transfer.
+Film thickness typically ranges from 75-100 microns.
+You'll also need hot melt adhesive powder (TPU-based) that melts during curing to create the permanent bond between your design and fabric.

-Powder Shaker and RIP Software
+Powder Application System and RIP Software

 Step-by-Step Home DTF Printing Process